 - Free cash flow: the amount of money you have left over to make your debt obligations after paying off all your required monthly expenses is called free cash flow.
 This will also give lenders and idea of how much money you'll have available to make monthly payments.

-As mentioned above, most personal loans are unsecured meaning that you don't need to put anything down as collateral.
-The issue is that lenders may look at all of the factors and decide that you don't qualify for a personal loan.
+As mentioned above, most personal loans are unsecured, meaning you don't need to put anything down as collateral.
+The issue is that lenders may look at all the factors and decide you don't qualify for a personal loan.
 If this happens, don't worry.
-There are a few more options to consider for personal loans like:
+There are a few more options to consider for personal loans.

 - Secured loans – this is exactly what it sounds like.
-You'll need to put something down as collateral which means that if you don't pay up, the your lender can come and possess your collateral.
+You'll need to put something down as collateral, which means that if you don't pay up, your lender can come and possess your collateral.